ACoAs MANIPULATING Self & Others (Part 3c)

 8. Proprio-ception

-: Gives the ability to tell where our body parts are, relative to each other.
+: The ability to tell where our body parts are, relative to each other.
 Police test this when checking for a potential DUI driving drunk, by asking: “Close your eyes & touch your nose”.

-This sense is used regularly in small ways, such as scratching an itch without having to see where the hand needs to goear structure
+This sense is used regularly in small ways, such as scratching an itch without having to see where the hand needs to go

-9. Sound: Detecting vibrations along some medium in contact with the ear drum, such as air or water
+9. Sound: Detects vibrations along some medium in contact with the ear drum, such as air or water

-10. Stretch Receptors: These are found in the lungs, bladder, stomach & the gastro-intestinal tract.
+10. Stretch Receptors: Found in the lungs, bladder, stomach & the gastro-intestinal tract.
 One type, which senses dilation of blood vessels, is often involved in headaches

-11. Tension Sensors: These are found in places like muscles, allowing the brain to monitor muscle tension
+11. Tension Sensors: Found in places like muscles, allowing the brain to monitor muscle tension

-12. Thirst: This system allows the body to monitor its hydration level so the body knows when we need to drink
+12. Thirst: Allows the body to monitor its hydration level so the body knows when we need to drink

-13. Thermo-ception: a specific brain system, plus a combo of senses, for monitoring internal body temperature.
-This includes the ability to notice heat & cold, using the 2 hot/cold receptors
+13. Thermo-ception: A specific brain system, plus a combo of senses, for monitoring internal body temperature.
+It includes the ability to notice heat & cold, using the 2 hot/cold receptors

 This seems to come from some combination of the cerebral cortex, cerebellum & basal ganglia.